The best outdoor places to go swimming in Luxembourg

 couverture-articles (1)

-Summer has fully arrived in Luxembourg. 🌞 The temperatures are rising, and we all dream of sitting in the shade or bathing in cool water.
-Well, this dream can definitely become a reality!
 In Luxembourg there are several beautiful nature reserves, lakes, and rivers where you can go swimming.
-The perfect spots to escape the heat and spend some quality time with family and friends.
+The perfect spots to escape the summer heat and spend some quality time with family and friends.

 Baggerweier